ES

 1. You tell us your dates.
 Pick one or more preferred dates within the next 31 days, your party size, and a few preferred time slots.
 Submit your name and email.

-2. You pay GBP 8 on Stripe.
+2. You pay the flat fee (equivalent to GBP 8) on Stripe.
+The amount is shown and charged in your own local currency before you confirm.
 Payment goes through Stripe Checkout.
 We never see your card details.
 We only receive your name and email.

 3. We queue your request.
 Your booking is added to the wave queue for the next 6pm JST release that targets one of your dates.